blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 ## PIPENV Detectors

-## Pipenv detector
+## Pipenv lock detector

-The Pipenv detector attempts to run on your project if either a Pipfile or Pipfile.lock file is found.
+The Pipenv lock detector attempts to run on your project if either a Pipfile or Pipfile.lock file is found.

-The Pipenv detector requires Python and Pipenv executables.
+Pipenv detector requires Python and Pipenv executables.

-* [solution_name] looks for python (or python3 if the python3 property is set to true) on $PATH.
+* [solution_name] looks for python on $PATH.
 You can override this by setting the python path property.
 * [solution_name] looks for pipenv on $PATH.

 The Pipenv detector runs `pipenv run pip freeze` and `pipenv graph --bare --json-tree` and derives dependency information from the output.
 The dependency hierarchy is derived from the output of `pipenv graph --bare --json-tree`.
 The output of `pipenv run pip freeze` is used to improve the accuracy of dependency versions.